noirotm/flvmeta/man/flvmeta.1.md

 * **fatal**: messages that inform of errors that make further file reading impossible therefore ending parsing completely

-The **\--level** option allows to limit the display of messages to a minimum level among those, for example if the user is only interested in error messages and above.
+The **\--level** option allows **flvmeta** to limit the display of messages to a minimum level among those, for example if the user is only interested in error messages and above.

 Each message or message template presented to the user is identified by a